 Should I fix or not?
 The Sunday Times Article

 A big reason for this is that Ireland has one of the highest interest rates in all of Europe, running at an average of 2.79% per annum.
-This is more than double that compared to the main countries of France and Germany, which are at around 1.15%.
-Denmark’s is currently at an astonishingly zero percent!
+More than double that compared to the main countries of France and Germany, which are at around 1.15%.
+Denmark’s is currently at an astonishingly zero percent.
 To put this in perspective, if you have a Mortgage of €300,000 at an interest rate of 3% with 25 years remaining you will be paying the bank €126,790 interest on top of the €300,000 loan.
 The monthly repayments would be around €1,422.
 By contrast if your rate was 2.1%, your interest cost would fall to €85,866 with monthly repayments of around €1,286.
 This is a whopping €136 per month less or 10%.
 This is enough to fund about one and a half children through all of their college education needs.

-A lot of people question whether cash bank is a good deal and really the answer is that it is if the rate of interest is not jeopardised.
-What I mean is that if you are say offered 3% cash back , €6,000 on a €200,000 mortgage but at a rate of 2.5% versus a straight 2.25%, then you need to see the calculations to the difference it makes over the lifetime of the mortgage.
+A lot of people ask whether cash bank is a good deal? and really the answer is that it is if the rate of interest is not jeopardised.
+For example, if you are say offered 3% cash back , €6,000 on a €200,000 mortgage but at a rate of 2.5% versus a straight 2.25%, then you need to see the calculations to the difference it makes over the lifetime of the mortgage.
 Generally the lower rate will win out.
-Some individuals chase lower rates with cash back deals and I came across a client recently who was in his third mortgage in 5 years having got 2 cash back deals in that time.
-It is possible but takes a bit of work and effort and the reason why more people don’t do this is due to the bias mentioned earlier and that getting a mortgage can be stressful.
+Some people chase lower rates with cash back deals and I came across a client recently who was in his third mortgage in 5 years having got 2 cash back deals in that time.
+It is possible but takes a bit of work and effort and the reason why more don’t do this is due to the bias mentioned earlier and that getting a mortgage can be stressful.

 Another thing to bear in mind is that owner occupiers, whether they are first time buyers or not are in a much better positon than those renting properties.
 Interest rates for those renting are more in the region of 3.5%-4.5% per annum.

 Whether or not you should use a mortgage broker or go it yourself is some part down to the complexity of what you are doing and how informed you are.
 The more complex, say buying and selling then it might be worthwhile but always check fees before embarking on this.
-The key thing is to make sure you have the relevant information on what rate you are on, what rate you could be on and bridge the gap.
+The key thing is to make sure you have the relevant information.
+Know what rate you are on, what rate you could be on and bridge the gap.
 Sometimes time is a healer, insofar of coming of a fixed rate and making a change then but if it was me, I would see if a quality for a 2.1% mortgage and work backwards from there.”

 Nick Charalambous is an independent Qualified Advisor with Alpha Wealth.